sirlilpanda/game-engine/README.md

 - rendering text to the screen
 - screenshots, as can be seen above
 - coloured printing to the terimal, makes its easier to read matrixs and vectors
+- custom opengl programs at complie time
 - an incredibly colourful logging systems, colour of scope is determined using the hash of the scopes name, computed at comp time of course
 ![alt text](res/image.png)

-## the engine also supports more advance fetures such as:
-- allowing multiple opengl programs
-- fully custom opengl programs at complie time

 # how to run
 currently the game engine uses [zig version](https://machengine.org/docs/nominated-zig/#202450-mach) `0.13.0-dev.351+64ef45eb0` as this is the lastest version that can complie `zig glfw`.